whiteinge/eseth/2010/hg-in-zsh.rst

 In very large repositories or on very slow computers, invoking Mercurial every time the prompt is drawn can simply be too slow.
-You can optionally use the :command:`hexdump` program to fetch the changeset ID instead which is lightning fast.
+You can optionally use the `hexdump` program to fetch the changeset ID instead which is lightning fast.

 For example, the NetBeans repository is 3 GB in size so to enable fast lookup